Income Tax Act 2007

 You could also call this:

-"A law that helps work out who really owns shares in a company"
+"A law that helps work out who owns what in companies, by looking at who owns the company that owns the shares."

 Illustration for Income Tax Act 2007

 You have a company that owns shares in another company.
 The law says you treat the people who own the first company as owning a portion of the shares in the second company.
-This means the first company is not treated as owning those shares.
-You calculate the portion of shares by multiplying the percentage of shares the first company owns in the second company by the percentage of shares you own in the first company.
+This portion is based on how many shares they own in the first company.
+You calculate this portion by multiplying the percentage of shares the first company owns in the second company by the percentage of shares you own in the first company.
 The law applies this rule to both voting interests and market value interests in companies.
-If you need to work out the market value interest and there is no direct market value circumstance, you use the direct voting interest instead.
-The Income Tax Act has more information about this rule.
-You can also look at the Taxation (Annual Rates for 2017–18, Employment and Investment Income, and Remedial Matters) Act 2018 for changes to this law.
-The law is important for companies and people who own shares in companies.
+If you do not have a direct market value interest in a company, the law uses your direct voting interest instead.
+The law has links to other parts of the legislation, such as ss OD 3(3)(d) and OD 4(3)(d), (4), for more information.
+You can also look at the Taxation (Annual Rates for 2017–18, Employment and Investment Income, and Remedial Matters) Act 2018 and the Taxation (Annual Rates for 2024–25, Emergency Response, and Remedial Measures) Act 2025 for amendments to this law.
+These laws help you understand how the look-through rule for corporate shareholders works in New Zealand.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.